-Details of the contract between the Company and BMO Investment Business Limited in respect of management services provided are given in the notes to the financial statements.
+The Manager provides management, secretarial and administrative services to the Company.
+Details of the contract between the Company and BMO Investment Business Limited in respect of management services provided are given in note 4 to the financial statements.
 BMO Investment Business Limited is the Company's AIFM, for which it does not receive any additional remuneration.

 Since the end of the year, the Engagement and Remuneration Committee has reviewed the appropriateness of the Manager's appointment.
 In carrying out its review the Committee considered the past investment performance of the Company and the ability of the Manager to produce satisfactory investment performance in the future.
-It also considered the length of the notice period of the investment management contract and fees payable to the Manager, together with the standard of other services provided which include company secretarial and accounting services.
-Following this review, it is the Directors' opinion that the continuing appointment of the Manager on the terms agreed is in the best interests of shareholders as a whole.
+It also considered the length of the notice period of the investment management contract and fees payable to the Manager, together with the standard of other services provided which include company secretarial, accounting services and marketing.
+Following this review, which included a comparison against the terms of appointment of investment managers for similar investment companies, it is the Directors' opinion that the continuing appointment of the Manager on the terms agreed is in the best interests of shareholders as a whole.